Some health conditions can make swallowing foods or liquids more difficult. Treatment can include therapy, medications, and dietary changes.

-- Acid reflux and GERD: Acid reflux symptoms are caused when stomach contents flow up from the stomach back into the esophagus, causing symptoms like heartburn, stomach pain, and burping.
-Learn more the causes, symptoms, and treatment of acid reflux and GERD.
+- Acid reflux and gastroesophageal reflux disease (GERD).
+Acid reflux symptoms are caused when stomach contents flow up from the stomach back into the esophagus, causing symptoms like heartburn, stomach pain, and burping.
+Learn more about the causes, symptoms, and treatment of acid reflux and GERD.

 If you think you may have dysphagia, there are certain symptoms that may be present along with difficulty swallowing.

-- feeling that something is lodged in the throat
+- feeling like something is lodged in your throat

 - unexpected weight loss